T1000-Swift-Hail/week-01_LAB_WHILE/README.md

 var fruits = ["apple", "orange", "cherry"]

-#### Using a While loop, print the first element of the array, then delete the first element of the array
+#### Using  a while loop print the first element of the array, then delete the first element of the array

 - Use a While loop
 - Do the loop while the array fruits is not empty